UU-Human-Evolution/1MB438/Lab_5.md

 - [ ] **Write a few sentences on the selection of species and outgroup in your dataset.
 This will help you later to reflect upon the question and your results.**

 For simplicity, we will start looking for datafiles of completely sequenced mitochondrial genomes (these are not available for all species - try to get as many as you can).
-The browser for NCBI organelles genomes is [here](https://www.ncbi.nlm.nih.gov/genome/organelle/).
+The browser for NCBI nucleotide sequences is [here](https://www.ncbi.nlm.nih.gov/nucleotide/).
 We will then add more species to the dataset using BLAST to find homologous sequences.

 Here are examples of the format of the two types of files you are supposed to create today: